-If the password is correct the display shows the acronym of the first parameter group preceded by the symbol "".
-In other words the upper display shows:
+If the password is correct the display shows the acronym of the first parameter group preceded by the symbol " $^{-1}$ ".
+In other words the upper display shows: $^{-1}$ $^{-1}$ $^{-1}$ .
 The instrument is in configuration mode.

+The instrument is in comiguration mode.

-5.4 Exiting the configuration mode
+4.4 Exiting the configuration mode

-Push the \bigcirc button for more than 5 seconds, the instrument will return to the "Standard display".
+Push the 1 button for more than 5 seconds, the instrument will return to the "Standard display".

-5.5 Keyboard functions during the parameter modification
+4.5 Keyboard functions during the parameter modification

-- Quality A short pression on the button allows to exit the current parameter group and select the next one.
-A long pression allows to close the configuration parameter procedure (the instrument returns to the "Standard display"). - (P) When the display is showing a group the (P) button allows to enter the selected group.
-When the display is showing a parameter, this button allows to store the selected value and to go to the next parameter within the same group. - Increases the value of the selected parameter. - Decreases the value of the selected parameter. - U+P These buttons allow to return to the previous group.
+- U A short pression on the button allows to exit the current parameter group and select the next one.
+A long pression allows to close the configuration parameter procedure (the instrument returns to the "Standard display"). - P When the upper display is showing a group and the lower display is blank, P allows to enter in the selected group.
+When the upper display is showing a parameter and the lower display is showing its value, it allows to store the selected value and to go to the next parameter within the same group. - (A) Increases the value of the selected parameter. - Decreases the value of the selected parameter. - (U)+(P) These buttons allow to return to the previous group.
 Proceed as follows:

-Push the 1 button and maintaining the pressure push the P button.
+Push the $\bigcirc$ button and maintaining the pressure push the $\bigcirc$ button.
 At this point, release both the buttons.